 - providing advice about enforcement requirements

-- assessing operators' premises to ensure they comply with the requirements of the licensing system
+- assessing operators' premises to make sure they meet the requirements of the licensing system

-- enforcement of driver licensing and insurance requirements - it is a legal requirement to ensure that your driving licence and motor insurance are up to date and enable you to drive all vehicles
+- enforcement of driver licensing and insurance requirements - it is a legal requirement to make sure that your driving licence and motor insurance are up-to-date and allow you to drive all vehicles

 Enforcement of Public Service Vehicle (Bus and Taxi) Regulations